brookcs3/AILatexGenerator/README.md

 # AI LaTeX Generator

 Experimental web app for turning plain text into LaTeX documents.
-The project mixes a React/TypeScript frontend with an Express backend that talks to several AI providers.
-It can compile the resulting LaTeX to PDF using [Tectonic](https://tectonic-typesetting.github.io/) and falls back to an HTML preview when compilation fails.
+The project powers the live demo at [AITexGen.com](https://aitexgen.com).
+It mixes a React/TypeScript frontend with an Express backend that talks to several AI providers.
+The server can compile the resulting LaTeX to PDF using [Tectonic](https://tectonic-typesetting.github.io/) and falls back to an HTML preview when compilation fails.

 ## Quick start
 1. Install Node 20+ and PostgreSQL.